Health

 At 5 weeks old, doors are added to the puppies' individual crates, and extremely short crate training sessions begin.
 These sessions are increased over time as training progresses and according to how long age allows the puppies to comfortably nap and hold their small bladders.

-At the 6th week, the puppies get their first vet visit and car ride.
-Each one is thoroughly examined, receives their first vaccinations, as well as a certification following clean bills of health.
+During the 6th week, the puppies get their first vet visit and car ride.
+Each one is thoroughly examined and they receive their first vaccinations.
 We make this a positive experience for the pups and they enjoy exploring the vet's examination room.

 At 49 days old (7 weeks), each of the puppies will be temperament tested with the Volhard Puppy Aptitude test for the sake of even better home placements.
 Temperament isn't fully developed until long after the pups leave our care, but this testing can help predict several aspects of a pup's future temperament.
-It's pretty much a given that any of our pups would do well in any good home; they are just delightful dogs and bred for amazing temperament!
 We’ve always had highly satisfactory placements, but are always looking to improve and can even better ensure each family gets the best match to their preferences, lifestyle, experience level, or needs within the normal range of pups we produce.
 But the most important reason we now do temperament testing is because we've placed quite a few pups with families as service or therapy dogs, and continue to get requests for this for a variety of special needs.
 We've had quite the range: from a service dog trained to be the ears for their Deaf family, to therapy dogs trained for autistic children, and more.
 Each scenario requires slightly varying temperaments to be best suited.
 The aptitude test will help best match clients with specific special needs to the right pup.

-After the aptitude test at 7 weeks old, we’ll have people choose their puppies in the order in which the deposits were placed.
+After the aptitude test at 7 weeks old, we’ll have our clients choose their puppies in the order in which the deposits were placed.
 They may choose remotely through pictures and our feedback on coat, temperament, etc. Or families may choose in person; whichever they prefer!

-Puppy pick-up day is fast approaching, and before the pups go to their new homes they're each given baths and get their nails clipped.
+Puppy pick-up day is fast approaching, and before the pups go to their new homes they're each given a fresh bath.

 At 8 weeks of age, the puppies are ready for their new homes!
 They are happy, healthy, well-socialized, and confident!
 When they are picked up, the remaining purchase price is due in cash.